Rodney Redes

-Rodney Iván Redes Cáceres (born 22 February 2000) is a Paraguayan professional footballer who plays as a winger for Olimpia.
+Rodney Iván Redes Cáceres (born 22 February 2000) is a Paraguayan professional footballer who plays as a winger for LDU Quito, on loan from Olimpia.

 Career

 In July 2020, he was transferred from Club Guaraní to Austin FC as the clubs first ever signing.
 He remained on loan with Club Guaraní through 2020, and joined Austin FC in January 2021.
 On October 29, 2021, Redes underwent left knee surgery.
 On November 17, 2023, Austin FC announced they would not exercise the 2024 option for Redes.

 Personal life

 In January 2022, Redes obtained a U.S. green card, which qualified him as a domestic player for MLS roster purposes.